awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

    xact_start;
    ```

 1. In session two, calculate the amount of memory you will need for this operation\.
-In this example, we determine that we can afford to use up to 2GB of memory for this operation, so we set [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) for the current session to 2 GB\.
+In this example, we determine that we can afford to use up to 2 GB of memory for this operation, so we set [https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM](https://www.postgresql.org/docs/current/static/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) for the current session to 2 GB\.

    ```
    set maintenance_work_mem='2 GB';
    SET
    ```

 1. In session two, issue a vacuum freeze verbose for the table\.
-The verbose setting is useful because, while there is no progress report for this in Postgres currently, you can see activity\.
+The verbose setting is useful because, although there is no progress report for this in PostgreSQL currently, you can see activity\.

    ```
    \timing on